Search for heavy neutral leptons in $W^+\to\mu^{+}\mu^{\pm}\text{jet}$ decays: Conclusion

 \section{Conclusion}

 A search for a prompt heavy neutrino in the decay $N\to\mu\jet$ is performed using data from proton-proton collisions recorded by the LHCb experiment, corresponding to a total integrated luminosity of $3\invfb$.
 No evidence for heavy neutrinos is observed and limits of the order of $10^{-4}$ and $10^{-3}$ are set as a function of heavy-neutrino mass for lepton-number-conserving and lepton-number-violating decays, respectively.
+An upwards fluctuation is present in the lepton-number-violating case, which is likely ascribable to an imperfectly modelled component of the background.
 These represent the first limits on the coupling to a heavy neutrino in the mass range 5-$50\gevcc$ at LHCb.
 For the first time the signature of two muons and a low mass jet has been probed for heavy neutrinos with mass lower than $20\gevcc$.
 Furthermore, this is the first limit on lepton-number-conserving decays of a prompt heavy neutrino in the mass range of interest.
 The observed limits on lepton-number-violating decays are not yet competitive with the existing limits~\cite{Abreu:1996pa,Sirunyan:2018mtv,Aad:2019kiz}.
 With an integrated luminosity of $50\invfb$, a better sensitivity than the current most stringent limit could be reached for the same-sign muons channel.
 While this analysis targets prompt heavy-neutrino decays, better sensitivity for low heavy-neutrino masses can be achieved by including long-lived signatures.